-"Any and all disputes arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration in Singapore in accordance with the Arbitration Rules of the Singapore Chamber of Maritime Arbitration ("SCMA Rules") for the time being in force at the commencement of the arbitration, which rules are deemed to be incorporated by reference in this clause".
+Any and all disputes arising out of or in connection with this contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration in Singapore in accordance with the Arbitration Rules of the Singapore Chamber of Maritime Arbitration ("SCMA Rules") for the time being in force at the commencement of the arbitration, which rules are deemed to be incorporated by reference in this clause.

-The SCMA also has model clauses specifically designed for use with the Documents, Agreements and Forms of The Baltic and International Maritime Council ("BIMCO") as well as for use with its Bunker Claims Procedure for bunker-related disputes.
+The SCMA also has model clauses for use with the contracts and forms of the Baltic and International Maritime Council (known as BIMCO), the Singapore Bunker Claims Procedure (for bunker-related disputes), as well as its Arb-Med-Arb process.
+These are available on its website.